RAISE-NTU/docker_network_comms_emulator/README.md

 ### 2\.
 Emulate Robot-to-Robot Communication Links

-Next, for each communication link you want to emulate between two robots, you need to run an instance of the `RobotToRobotCommsEmulator`.
+To emulate the network link between two robots (or containers), run an instance of the `RobotToRobotCommsEmulator`.
+You will need to provide the names of the robots and the corresponding virtual ethernet (veth) interfaces.

   * **Usage**:

     ```bash
-    ./RobotToRobotCommsEmulator <source_robot> <target_robot>
+    ./RobotToRobotCommsEmulator <robot_name_1> <veth_name_1> <robot_name_2> <veth_name_2>
     ```

   * **Examples**:

-      * To emulate the link from a robot named `atlas` to a robot named `bestla`, run:
+      * To emulate the link between a robot named `atlas` and a robot named `bestla`, run:
         ```bash
-        ./RobotToRobotCommsEmulator atlas bestla
+        ./RobotToRobotCommsEmulator atlas veth10b88fe bestla veth32a464a
-        ```
-      * To emulate the return link from `bestla` to `atlas`, run:
-        ```bash
-        ./RobotToRobotCommsEmulator bestla atlas
         ```

 ### 3\.
 How the script Control Network Conditions